Trusted7 may receive some form of compensation from the links on this page, at no extra charge to you. Learn more.

 Unfortunately, HDMI connections have a 120Hz limit, and even that is only available in the latest HDMI 1.4 and 2.0 standards.
 If you are looking to fully take advantage of the 144Hz refresh rate of your gaming monitor, you will have to use the DisplayPort connection on your monitor and your graphics card.
 Most of the 144Hz monitors come with a DisplayPort cable, but make sure that your graphic card supports it (most modern graphic cards do, but you don’t want to be caught out).

-We hope that our reviews helped you get a better understanding of the 1080p 144Hz gaming monitor market in 2020.
+We hope that our reviews helped you get a better understanding of the 1080p 144Hz gaming monitor market.
 It is truly a great time to be a gamer with a massive choice of devices that deliver excellent performance at affordable prices.

 All of the monitors we reviewed have something to offer.
 It’s up to you to choose the right one for your needs.
 Happy shopping!